Search Properties Close Search

 After a wander through Conwy’s narrow streets or along the harbour, it’s easy to imagine returning here with fresh fish ready for the pan.
 Open a bottle, cook something simple, and if the evening is warm step outside to the tiny courtyard for a pre-dinner G&T. Later, the balcony off the bunk room offers a completely different perspective: views across the castle walls and out towards Conwy Bay.
 Not a bad place to sit with a glass of wine while the town settles down for the night.

-Anglesey farm produce and a cottage steeped in artistic history
+Anglesey farm produce and a bolthole made for sociable cooking

 For something grown a little closer to the soil, Hooton’s Homegrown is one of Anglesey’s best-loved farm shops.